UnicodeTreason/AdventOfCode/README.md

 # AdventOfCode

-A place to store my brain solution to Advent of Code problems.
+A place to store my solutions to Advent of Code problems.

 ## Solution Requirements

-- Perform automated testing using provided test data by examples
+- Automated testing using provided test data
 - Output Part 1
-- Output Part 2 when magic toggle is True
+- Output Part 2

+Future

+- Run entire module
+- Entire module has nice output for each year/day

 ## Usage